If you have questions about this program, email the program leader listed below.

 5 days in Rotterdam, Netherlands

-Go to jimmtanoos.com for full trip reports from past study abroads, and you can also go to "students' blog" for daily student reflections over the years of study abroads in these German and Dutch cities since 2017.
+Go to jimmtanoos.com for full trip reports from past study abroads, and you can also go here for daily student reflections over the years of study abroads in these German and Dutch cities since 2017.
+You will get a good feel for the vibe of the trip based on these student posts.
+You can also check out last year's trip (which is the same as this year's trip) here.
+Enrollment will close when the maximum threshold of students is reached.

 Trip Synopsis: